 Social media platforms were abuzz with calls by liberal activists and politicians for their supporters to come out and demonstrate against the Brotherhood.

-"Let us take to the squares to complete the revolution's goals," Egyptian opposition leader Mohammed ElBaradei tweeted, while activist Israa Abd-al-Fattah tweeted: "A revolution tomorrow and after tomorrow and we will win, God willing."'Nothing has changed'
+"Let us take to the squares to complete the revolution's goals," Egyptian opposition leader Mohammed ElBaradei tweeted, while activist Israa Abd-al-Fattah tweeted: "A revolution tomorrow and after tomorrow and we will win, God willing."

 On state TV, scepticism and concern for stability have been the dominant sentiments about the anniversary.